Vowel harmony: Tatar

 Tatar has no neutral vowels.
 The vowel é is found only in loanwords.
-Other vowels also could be found in loanwords, but they are seen as Back vowels.
-Tatar language also has a rounding harmony, but it is not represented in writing.
+Other vowels also could be found in loanwords, but they are seen as back vowels.
+Tatar also has rounding harmony, but this is not represented in writing.
 O and ö could be written only in the first syllable, but vowels they mark could be pronounced in the place where ı and e are written.